Australian rules football in New South Wales: Past greats and Hall of Famers

 A number of notable players have been born in New South Wales or played the majority of their junior careers in New South Wales; many of these players have been from the traditional Australian rules football areas of Broken Hill or the Riverina.
 Australian football pioneers Tom Wills and H. C. A. Harrison were born in New South Wales in the 1830s.

-Notable players from the Riverina include: Australian Football Hall of Fame Legend Haydn Bunton, Sr. (Albury), who was the first player born in New South Wales to win the Brownlow Medal and the Sandover Medal, in 1931 and 1938 respectively; Bill Mohr of Wagga who kicked 735 league goals; the Daniher family from West Wyalong, particularly Terry Daniher and Anthony Daniher but also Neale and Chris who all played at Essendon for much of their career and represented the state on multiple occasions; Paul Kelly from Wagga the first New South Welshman to win the Brownlow; Shane Crawford (Finley) who won the Brownlow in 1999; and Wayne Carey (Wagga), who won the Leigh Matthews Trophy twice in the 1990s.
+Notable players from the Riverina include: Australian Football Hall of Fame Legend Haydn Bunton, Sr. (Albury), who was the first player born in New South Wales to win the Brownlow Medal and the Sandover Medal, in 1931 and 1938, respectively; Bill Mohr of Wagga, who kicked 735 league goals; the Daniher family from West Wyalong, particularly Terry Daniher and Anthony Daniher but also Neale and Chris, who all played at Essendon for much of their career and represented the state on multiple occasions and are the first and only brotherly quartet to play a VFL/AFL game together; Paul Kelly from Wagga, the first New South Welshman to win the Brownlow (1995); Shane Crawford (Finley), who won the Brownlow in 1999; and Wayne Carey (Wagga), who won the Leigh Matthews Trophy twice in the 1990s.
 Notable players from Broken Hill include Dave Low, Robert Barnes and Bruce McGregor, who all won Magarey Medals in the 1910s and 1920s, and Jack Owens, a three-time South Australian National Football League (SANFL) leading goalkicker.

-Players from Broken Hill include Roy Bent, Steve Hywood one of the best back flankers ever to play the game, Dean Solomon, Brent Staker, and Taylor Walker.
+Players from Broken Hill include Roy Bent, Steve Hywood (one of the best back flankers ever to play the game), Dean Solomon, Brent Staker, and Taylor Walker.